tcsp/coze-java/README.md

 #### Device OAuth App

-The OAuth 2.0 device flow, also known as the device authorization grant, is an extension to t e OAuth 2.0 protocol designed for devices that have limited input capabilities or lack a suitable browser.
+The Device Flow is designed for devices with limited input capabilities or no browser access.
+This OAuth 2.0 extension enables secure authorization for IoT devices, CLI tools, and other limited-input scenarios.

 Firstly, users need to access https://www.coze.com/open/oauth/apps.
 For the cn environment, users need to access https://www.coze.cn/open/oauth/apps to create an OAuth App of the type